 Not All Apps can be Progressive Web Apps

-What are the pros using Progressive Web Apps ?
+What are the pros of using Progressive Web Apps?

 They’re The Future Not all browsers are supported right now but over time this issue will become irrelevant.
 PWA’s are poised to support all computer and mobile devices with a browser and allow users easy access without having to go to an app store or download updates.
 Despite the battery draining, PWA’s themselves are faster to use for the user than websites because of advanced caching.